ylikx/forpy/README.md

 The following example shows how to access the data of a ndarray with the method `ndarray%get_data`.
 It also shows how to safely return a ndarray from a subroutine.

+We create a new `ndarray` with the function `ndarray_create_empty`, specifying the shape of the array.
-In this case the storage is managed by Python.
+In this case storage is allocated and managed by Python.
+Memory is freed, when there is no reference to the ndarray anymore (don't forget to call the `destroy` method).

+You can also create an array of zeros with `ndarray_create_zeros` and an array of ones with `ndarray_create_ones`.

+To edit the values of the array, use the Fortran pointer returned from `ndarray%get_data`.

 ```
 !
 Example of how to return a ndarray from a subroutine